howerj/cdb/readme.md

-to seek to the beginning of the file to rewrite the header, this could have been avoided by storing the 256 initial hash table results at the end of the file allowing a database to be constructed in a Unix filter, but alas, this is not possible.
+to seek to the beginning of the file to rewrite the header, this could have been avoided by storing the 256 initial hash table results at the end of the file allowing a database to be constructed in a Unix filter, but alas, this is not possible (and has some downsides).

 Also of note, by passing in a custom hash algorithm to the C API you have much more control over where each of the key-value pairs get stored, specifically, which bucket they will end up in by controlling the lowest 8-bits (for example you could set the lowest 8-bits to the first byte in the key in a custom hash).

 Note that there is nothing stopping you storing the key-value pairs in some kind of order, you could do this by adding the keys in lexicographic order for a database sorted by key.
 Retrieving keys using the C function "cdb\_foreach" would allow you retrieve keys in order.
 The hash table itself would remain unaware of this order.
 Dumping the key-value pairs would maintain this order as well.
 There is no guarantee other tools will preserve this order however (they may dump key-value pairs backwards, or by going through the hash table).

 # CDB C API OVERVIEW